Genusbiz/docs/developers/defining-an-app-model/security/security-groups-and-user-accounts.md

-## Change the Default Language for a User Account
+## Change the default language for a user account

 1. [Open the user account](security-groups-and-user-accounts.md).
 2. In the **Language** box, select the default language for the user.
 This setting can be modfied by the user in [the personal setup for individual user accounts](../../../users/navigate-view-modify-and-control/personalize-your-genus-desktop.md).

-## Change the display format on web browser clients
+## Change the display format on web browser clients for a user account

 Controls the display format of items such as numbers, currency, and dates on web browser clients.
 If not specified, items are formatted according to the selected language.

 1. [Open the user account](security-groups-and-user-accounts.md).
 2. In the **Display Format Web** box, select the formatting culture for the user.
 This setting can be modfied by the user in [the personal setup for individual user accounts](../../../users/navigate-view-modify-and-control/personalize-your-genus-desktop.md).

-## Change the Start Page in the Navigation Pane for a User Account
+## Change the start page in the navigation pane for a user account

 1. [Open the user account.](security-groups-and-user-accounts.md)
 2. In the **Start Page** box, select the page which is initially displayed when the user starts the Genus desktop application.
 This setting can be modfied by the user in [the personal setup for individual user accounts](../../../users/navigate-view-modify-and-control/personalize-your-genus-desktop.md).